 If you really feel the urge to recreate a scene from your favorite manga, hold hands with your special someone on a chilly day and put your clasped hands in your coat pocket.
 Romantic and practical.

 3. Saying “I love you”

-There’s no need to go overboard memorizing romantic lines to help you to profess your love in Japanese.
+There’s no need to go overboard memorizing romantic lines to help you profess your love in Japanese.
 What may work for Tanaka-san in your textbook might not go over well in real life.
 Worse — what if you mix up your lines and end up offending instead of wooing?

 The biggest hurdle of professing your love in Japan may no doubt be linguistic.
-Perhaps 愛してる (aishiteru, or “I love you”) feels too heavy and intense at this particular point in your relationship, while 好きだよ (suki da yo, or “I like you”) comes off as juvenile.
+Perhaps aishiteru, or “I love you,” feels too intense at this particular point in your relationship, while suki da yo, or “I like you,” can come off as juvenile.

 A tried and true staple of Japanese romance is 告白 (kokuhaku).
-This is the act of directly confessing your romantic interest along the of lines of: “好きだ。付き合ってください.”
-(Suki da.
-Tsukiatte kudasai, or “I like you.
+This is the act of directly confessing your romantic interest along the lines of 好きだ。付き合ってください (Suki da.
+Tsukiatte kudasai) or “I like you.
 Please go steady with me.”

 If you want to know where the relationship is going, don’t beat around the bush — just ask: “私たちってどういう関係?
-“Watashi tachi tte douiu kankei?” or “Are we dating or not?).”
+“Watashi tachi tte douiu kankei?” or “Are we dating or not?”
 Read between the lines, but accept rejection graciously.